flexibeast/emacs-bug-reporting/README.md

+# A brief guide to reporting bugs in GNU Emacs

 i'm not an Emacs dev myself, but i do follow the bug-gnu-emacs list, and have done so for a while now.
 Based on my observations, i'd like to suggest some things to keep in mind when you `M-x report-emacs-bug`:

 * To begin, narrow down where the problem is, or might be.
 Does the problem appear when you run Emacs with the `-Q` option?
 If not, then the cause of the problem is likely to be either in your configuration, or in a package you've installed: